Storing Leftover Paint For Future Use

 The reason is that each paint store’s machine is calibrated slightly differently.
 So, one Sherwin-Williams or Benjamin Moore paint store will vary from the next, even when choosing the same color and paint type.

 Leftover paint cans are the best means to reference color, sheen, and paint brand.
-However, even that original can of paint can be negatively affected if not properly stored.
+However, even original paint cans can be adversely affected if not properly stored.

 Often forgotten, some paints are flammable, and most are hazardous, yet the storage requirements are the same whether the paint is interior house paint or exterior.